danielorlando97/search-space/README.md

 In the case of tensor spaces, the parameters of the constructor of the Domain factory are applied to each of the internal spaces of the domain.

-#### Constraint Function
+### Constraint Function

 The DSL defines a syntax to be able to describe the details of the search spaces we are defining.
 This syntax is inspired by the definition of mathematical domains, where a set is described from the particular characteristics of any element of the set.
-To describe these characteristics we use the python lambda function syntax.
+To describe these characteristics we use the lambda function syntax of Python.
 And to use these restriction functions we must know the following characteristics.

 - The constraint functions can define as many parameters as we need,